For Therapists & Clinicians

 Encrypted data handling

 All client data is encrypted in transit and at rest.
-Access is role-based — therapists see only what their specific client has consented to share, and nothing more.
+Access is role-based — therapists would see only what their specific client has consented to share, and nothing more.

 We are actively working toward formal HIPAA compliance.
 Details are in our privacy policy.